Skip to footer content

 $vbLabelText $csharpLabel

-Formula support means importing Excel files with complex calculations works without recreating business logic.
-The library evaluates formulas automatically, returning calculated values while preserving the original formula structure.
-This feature proves invaluable when you need to read Excel files containing financial models or reporting templates.
+Formula support means importing Excel files with complex calculations works without recreating business logic in code.
+The library evaluates formulas automatically, returning calculated values while preserving the original formula string.
+This proves invaluable when importing financial models or reporting templates that contain nested formulas.

 Cross-platform compatibility ensures consistent behavior across Windows, Linux, macOS, and container environments.
-This flexibility makes IronXL ideal for cloud deployments and microservices architectures where Office installation isn't feasible.
-The .NET Foundation's documentation highlights how modern .NET applications benefit from this platform independence when importing Excel data.
+This makes IronXL well-suited for cloud deployments and microservices where Office installation is not feasible.
+The .NET Foundation's documentation highlights how modern .NET applications benefit from platform independence.

 .Select(row => new Product